Meet with us

 What Are the Laws Surrounding Electric Scooters?

 Ontario has an electric scooter pilot program that sets out various general requirements for the use of electric scooters.
 For example, users of e-scooters must be age 16 or older and anyone under the age of 18 must wear a bicycle helmet.
 No passengers or cargo are allowed on e-scooters and e-scooters should not be operated on sidewalk.
 Likewise, no drugs or alcohol is permitted when operating an e-scooter.
-For an overview of the general requirements of Ontario’s e-scooter pilot program, click here.
+Be sure to stay up to date with the general requirements of Ontario’s e-scooter pilot program.

 In addition to Ontario’s general requirements for e-scooter operators, each municipality will have different rules regarding the operation and parking of e-scooters within their jurisdiction.
 Some municipalities do not permit e-scooters at all.
 It is important to familiarize yourself with the rules of your specific municipality, which you can do by googling your city’s by-laws on scooters.